 Go south to enter Chincoteague, which is over the state line in Virginia and has a bustling town center, shops, restaurants, plus campgrounds and other places to stay.
 Pitch a tent at the Pine Grove Campground, which is a no-frills campground not far from the beach and right near a waterfowl sanctuary.
-It’s open from April to December and accommodates RVs, tents, and campers with fire pits, picnic tables and electric, water and sewer hookups.
-There’s also a camp store on site that sells food and firewood, plus any other basic amenities in case you forgot something.
+It’s open from April to December and accommodates tent campers with fire pits, picnic tables and RVs have the option for electric, water, and sewer hookups.
+There’s also a camp store on-site that sells food and firewood, plus any other basic amenities in case you forgot something.

 Call to reserve a campsite and get pricing information.
-At Chincoteague, you can spend a day at the beach or rent kayaks and get out on the water to spot some dolphins.
+At Chincoteague, you can spend a day at the beach or rent kayaks and get out on the water to spot some dolphins (click here to read our beginners kayaking guide).
 The island is also famous for its crabs, oysters, clams, and fishing, so you can grab some gear and head out to one of the piers to catch dinner before you head out of town.

 Maine & Acadia National Park Road Trip

 The 47,000 acres of land in Acadia National Park is a great place to spend the last few days of your trip.
 Full of woodland, rocky beaches, and granite peaks carved out by glaciers, the park is mainly located on Mount Desert Island.
-You can stay on one of the 3 main campgrounds in Acadia, Blackwoods, Seawall and Schoodic Woods which are open from May to September, except Blackwoods which is open year-round.
-Before you go, make sure you have already made reservations online as to secure your spot.
+You can stay on one of the 3 main campgrounds in Acadia, Blackwoods, Seawall, or Schoodic Woods which are open from May to September (except Blackwoods which is open year-round).
+Before you go, make sure you have already made reservations online to secure your spot.